 Make sure to pack a GoPro or similar underwater camera that can take both video and photos.
 I am currently using the GoPro 6 and the Leica XU underwater camera.

-Day 3: Snorkelling off the Beaches of Mahibadhoo and Reef Hopping
+Day 3: Snorkeling off the Beaches of Mahibadhoo and Reef Hopping

 The island of Mahibadhoo is surrounded by a flourishing coral reef.
 Spend your morning relaxing in the shade or discovering the colorful world below the waters surface.